gitlabhq/gitlab-runner/docs/executors/custom.md

 script within it.
 Each stage is responsible for specific things and has different things to keep in mind.

-Each stage executed by the Customer executor is executed at the time a builtin GitLab Runner executor would execute them.
+Each stage executed by the Custom executor is executed at the time a builtin GitLab Runner executor would execute them.

 For each step that will be executed, specific environment variables are